KitchenAid Logo

 KitchenAid Logo 1941

-In 1941, another model by Egmont Arens was introduced – the K5A.
-Elegant curves, soft shapes, and the streamlined design of the mixers called for a return to the previous swirls in the emblem.
+In 1941, another model by Egmont Arens was introduced, the K5A.
+Elegant curves, soft shapes, and the mixers’ streamlined design called for a return to the previous swirls in the emblem.

 The letters of the inscription were given a more refined font, matching the beauty of the products.
 The brand name was supplemented with the inscription “The Finest Made,” executed in a “handmade” style.
 The signature highlighted the iconic designs by Arens, which had received numerous awards.